 For help with buying your house, contact:

-When buying a house, you need to consider the following:
+When buying a house, our main objectives are to ensure:

-- Has an Architect, Engineer or Surveyor looked at the house to see that it is structurally sound?
+- Has an Architect, Engineer or Surveyor looked at the house to ensure that it is structurally sound?

 - Are the title deeds in order?